 8. LL Bean Multisport Short

 These LL Bean shorts are a great option too.
-They look nice on and were also very comfortable.
+They looked nice on and were also very comfortable.
 Again, these shorts are very versatile.
-We ordered a Medium which for Travis well.
+A medium fit Travis well.
 These shorts have roomy legs without looking too baggy, if you prefer that type of fit.
-The color options are nice for less “athletic” look with black and khaki colors.
+The color options are nice for a less “athletic” look with black and khaki colors.